minima-global/minidocs/docs/learn/theblockchain.md

 1. The Cascading Chain consists of 32 levels (0-31), with a maximum of 128 blocks at each level.
 2. The Cascading Chain grows logarithmically, as each level is twice as difficult to achieve as the previous level.
 3. Over time, the cumulative sum of the PoW (the ‘weight’) recorded in the Cascading Chain will tend towards the weight of the chain that would have existed had no blocks been pruned.
 4. The Cascading Chain is unbroken.
-Each block in the Cascade references its previous (parent) block in the Cascade.
+Each block in the Cascade references its previous super parent block in the Cascade.
 5. At 100 block intervals, the heaviest chain (consisting of all levels in the Cascade and the heaviest branch) is processed and the Cascading Chain is updated.

 ### Definitions: